18 FebBiaxial Geogrid: History, Properties and Applications

 The size of the aperture determines how introduced aggregates (soil, stone or sand) will interlock, strike through or slide through the voids in the geogrid.

 Junction Efficiency is another important property.
 This property demonstrates how strong the geogrid is at the cross section of its ribs.
-The cross section is commonly referred to as the node.
+This cross section is also known as the node.

 Junction strength is tested by the GRI GG2 Test Method, which is an industry standard testing method.
 During the test, geogrid is pulled at its nodes to determine its ultimate tensile or breaking strength.